octokit/octokit.js/README.md

 `.plugin` accepts a function or an array of functions.

-You can add new methods to the `octokit` instance passed as first argument to the plugin function.
+You can add new methods to the `octokit` instance passed as the first argument to the plugin function.
 The 2nd argument is the options object passed to the constructor when instantiating the `octokit` client.